DataDog/datadog-cdk-constructs/src/ecs/fargate/README.md

 3. Navigate to `src/sample/ecs_fargate`, here you can edit `index.ts` to test your contributions manually.
 4. At the root directory, run `npx cdk --app lib/sample/ecs_fargate/index.js <CDK Command>`, replacing `<CDK Command>` with common CDK commands like `synth`, `diff`, or `deploy`.

+Notes:
-- Note, if you receive "... is not authorized to perform: ..." you may also need to authorize the commands with your AWS credentials.
+- If you receive `... is not authorized to perform: ...` you might also need to authorize the commands with your AWS credentials.

-- Note, the first time using CDK, you will need to [boostrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) your account.
+- The first time using CDK, you will need to [boostrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) your account.